woodenphone/development-pointers/readme.md

 * TODO: Example link to specific line in file for specific commit.

+Due to scope creep, distractions, and so on, many files are barely started with significant amounts of research and writing needing to be done to fill them out.
+Check the sources and validate things here yourself; things are added in haphazardly and there are likely commands and scripts that are incorrect due to hapahazard development.

+Most of what's here should be largely right; a decent starting-point to get your things working.

 ## How to efficiently use this documentation
 * Make use of "Find-in-files" and keywords relating to your topic.